close up photography two brown cards

 If you just opened your first credit card and are making timely payments on it, your starting credit score will probably be around – 670 – good with a potential to grow better.
 From there, your approach to credit can make it excellent or kill it entirely.
 Your credit score is affected by several main factors:

 • Timeliness of payments is the biggest factor.
-For the best impact on your credit score, always pay your loan and credit card bills in their entirety by the due date.
+For the best impact on your credit score, always pay your loan and credit card bills by the due date.

 • Amount owed.
 If it’s a loan, the higher it is, the more negatively it will impact your score.
 If it’s a credit card, the higher your bill is as compared to your credit limit, the more it will negatively impact your score.
 It is recommended to keep your monthly bill below 30% of your credit limit to build your credit score faster.